Elio-Rico/localforecastrep/README.md

 ### 3. Stata Codes

 #### 3.1 [stata/](stata/)
-This folder contains the do-files, which are numbered and must be run in that order.
-It saves the final dataset in the folder data.
+This folder contains the do-files.
+Users can run the do-file `masters.do`. **Note to adapt the `cd` command in this do-file**.

+The `masters.do` will run the `generate_data_output.do` file, which produces different data stored in the folder [data/](data/) used for the analysis.
+It then runs the do files `results_section2.do`, `results_section3.do`, `results_section4.do`, `results_section5_and6.do`, which produce all results shown in the paper for the corresponding sections.

 ### 4. [data/](data/)

-This folder contains the final data which is used to produce all figures and tables from the paper.
+This folder contains the final data which is used in the do-files to produce all figures and tables from the paper.